nios-students/docs/wiki/other-materials.md

 _______________
 # Credits

-**Special thanks!! to anyone sent there paper**
+**Special thanks!! to anyone who scan and sent there paper**

-Compiler of PYQ's practical files, Handwritten TMAs,voc books,writer of Introduction To Laws notes, writer of practical files of 336,663 and 330 and person in charge of updating and maintenance of this document
+Compiler of PYQ's practical files, Handwritten TMAs,voc books,writer of Introduction To Laws note,practical files of 336,663 and 330 and person in charge of updating and maintenance of this document
 **Tamim**

 Compiler of handwritten TMAs, Guides of physics and chemistry